CS - Computer Science

 College Academic Learning Goal Designation: Critical Reasoning (CR), Information Technology (TC)

-Prerequisites: ((ENG 050 and REA 050) or ENG 099 or REA 075) and (MAT 050 or MAT 060).
-Appropriate placement test scores may be accepted.
+Prerequisites: MAT 050 and ((ENG 050 and REA 050) or ENG 099* or REA 075).
+Successful College Placement Test Scores may be accepted. *(Courses may be taken concurrently)

 3 Credits3 Weekly Lecture Hours

 Students learn the fundamentals of designing, developing, and testing computer programs using the Python programming language.
 Problem-solving, logic and critical reasoning skills are emphasized as you learn to create programs with Python.
 Covers the fundamentals of computer science as well as planning, coding and debugging computer programs.
 This is an introductory level course and previous programming experience is not necessary.
-NOTE: Computer Science and IT majors may substitute this course for DPR 101 - Introduction to Computer Science.
+NOTE: Computer Science and IT majors may substitute this course for CS 101 - Introduction to Computer Science.

 Upon successful completion of this course, students should be able to: